Taxis of Singapore: Late 2010s: Age of disruptive transport

 The taxi industry has fallen in the decline since 2017 coupled with many car drivers scrapping the passenger cars over the years, together with the COE reaching zero growth.

-In 2017, regulations to safeguard commuter interests were introduced with the advent of the private hire car operators, Uber and Grab - the requirement to have a Private Hire Car Driver's Vocational Licence (PDVL), as well as tamper-proof blue colour decals.
-Taxi driver licences are also standardised to become the Taxi Driver's Vocational Licence (TDVL).
+In 2017, regulations to safeguard commuter interests were introduced with the advent of the private hire car operators, Uber and Grab - the requirement to have a Private Hire Car Driver's Vocational Licence (PDVL), as well as tamper-evident blue colour decals.
+Taxi driver licences are also standardized to become the Taxi Driver's Vocational Licence (TDVL).
 They are required to only dispatch insured and licensed vehicles.

 On 10 April 2017, ComfortDelGro offers flat fares without surge pricing for the first time and chalks up to 100,000 jobs in 10 days.
 In June 2017, it had launched the CabRewards+ Programme which rewards commuters who travel on bus, trains and taxi.
-On 1 August 2017, ComfortDelGro is the first in Asia to extend Masterpass payments to street hail.
+On 1 August 2017, ComfortDelGro was the first in Asia to extend Masterpass payments to street hail.
 In December 2017, ComfortDelGro and Uber had formed the alliance, and in January 2018, it had launched UberFLASH.
 ComfortDelGro launches ComfortRIDE, a new booking service whose fares adjusts according to market supply and demand, which replaces Flat Fare on 15 May 2019 before reaching two million mark in August 2019.
 ComfortDelGro had also planned to extend the service to private hire cars.

 Several taxi companies had applied to implement dynamic pricing since February 2017.
 Since 22 March 2017, Grab has planned to implement this called JustGrab on 29 March 2017, that brings taxi companies into the scene of fixed rates (SMRT Taxis, TransCab, Premier Taxis, Prime Taxis and HDT Taxi were involved).

-In January 2018, Compressed Natural Gas taxicabs were discontinued which is from TransCab, and uses the Toyota Wish vehicles since 2010.
+In January 2018, the last Compressed Natural Gas taxicabs were officially withdrawn from service and scrapped.